tidbyt/tidbyt.dev/docs/03_integrate/integrate.md

 There are several endpoints available in the API, and you can read about them all in the [API Reference]().
 Most of them require passing in an API Token, so here's an example of how that works.

-Armed with your Device ID and API Token, try running this:

 `curl -H "Authorization: Bearer <API Token HERE>" https://api.tidbyt.com/v0/devices/<Device ID HERE>`